MicrosoftDocs/sql-docs/docs/advanced-analytics/what-is-sql-server-machine-learning.md

 There are two options for using machine learning capabilities in SQL Server:

 + [**SQL Server Machine Learning Services (In-Database)**](r/sql-server-r-services.md) operates within the database engine instance, where the calculation engine is fully integrated with the database engine.
 Most installations are this option.
-+ [**SQL Server Machine Learning Server (Standalone)**](r/r-server-standalone.md) is a non-SQL installation.
-Although you use SQL Server Setup to install the server, it is completely decoupled from SQL Server.
-Functionally, it is equivalent to the non-SQL [Microsoft Machine Learning Server for Windows](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-install).
++ [**SQL Server Machine Learning Server (Standalone)**](r/r-server-standalone.md) is Machine Learning Server for Windows that runs independently of the database engine.
+Although you use SQL Server Setup to install the server, the feature is not instance-aware.
+Functionally, it is equivalent to the non-SQL-Server [Microsoft Machine Learning Server for Windows](https://docs.microsoft.com/machine-learning-server/install/machine-learning-server-windows-install).

 ## R and Python packages